sbourdelin/linux/Documentation/admin-guide/module-signing.rst

      This specifies how the kernel should deal with a module that has a signature for which the key is not known or a module that is unsigned.

-     If this is off (ie. "permissive"), then modules for which the key is not available and modules that are unsigned are permitted, but the kernel will be marked as being tainted, and the concerned modules will be marked as tainted, shown with the character 'E'.
+     If this is off (ie. "permissive"), then modules for which the key is not available and modules that are unsigned are permitted.
+If ``CONFIG_MODULE_SIG_TAINT`` is enabled or the sig_taint parameter is set the kernel will be marked as being tainted, and the concerned modules will be marked as tainted, shown with the character 'E'.

      If this is on (ie. "restrictive"), only modules that have a valid signature that can be verified by a public key in the kernel's possession